-- (1) Included in column (f) are the 2020 performance-based restricted stock awards, which vested based on a comparison of TSR to the Performance Peer Group over January 1, 2020 through December 31, 2022 performance period and recipient's continued service through January 15, 2023.
-Because the performance period concluded as of December 31, 2022, these awards are reported in column (f) as they remain subject to post-performance period tenure-based vesting requirements.
-The number of shares reflects the actual shares earned based on the payout percentage achieved of 91.4%. - (2) Included in column (f) are the 2020 performance-based restricted stock awards, which vest based on a comparison of EPS growth to the Performance Peer Group over the January 1, 2020 through December 31, 2022 performance period and the recipient's continued service through March 23, 2023.
-Because the performance period concluded as of December 31, 2022, these awards are reported in column (f) as they remain subject to post-performance period tenure-based vesting requirements.
-The Compensation Committee will not be able to determine performance until after March 23, 2023.
-For purposes of this table, we have included the awards based on 200% of the target level awarded. - (3) Outstanding shares of restricted stock (based upon the combination of tenure-based awards (column (f)) are reflected at the original share amounts awarded (other than as noted in footnotes (1) and (2) to these tables) and performance-based awards (column (h)) are reflected at the 50% percentage level for 2022 TSR shares and 2021 TSR shares, and at the 200% percentage level for 2022 EPS shares and 2021 EPS shares awarded under the Stock Plan). - For performance-based restricted stock awards, in lieu of dividends, recipients receive additional performance-based shares of restricted stock that will vest/forfeit based on CMS' performance and are included above. - $(4) \ Calculated \ based \ upon \ the \ year-end \ closing \ price \ of \ CMS \ common \ stock \ of \$63.33 \ per \ share.$ - (5) Per SEC regulations, the shares and dollars disclosed in the above table in columns (h) and (i), are based upon the next higher performance level above target allowable under the Stock Plan.
-Please see Compensation Discussion and Analysis, The Elements of Our Executive Compensation Program, Equity Compensation, above for a description of the Stock Plan. - (6) The performance vesting period for each performance-based grant is as follow:
+- (1) Included in column (f) are the 2021 performance-based restricted stock awards, which vested based on a comparison of TSR to the Performance Peer Group over January 1, 2021 through December 31, 2023 performance period and recipient's continued service through January 20, 2024.
+Because the performance period concluded as of December 31, 2023, these awards are reported in column (f) as they remained subject to post-performance period tenure-based vesting requirements as of December 31, 2023.
+The number of shares reflects the actual shares earned based on the payout percentage achieved of 71.1%. - (2) Included in column (f) are the 2021 performance-based restricted stock awards, which vest based on a comparison of EPS growth to the Performance Peer Group over the January 1, 2021 through December 31, 2023 performance period and the recipient's continued service through March 22, 2024.
+Because the performance period concluded as of December 31, 2023, these awards are reported in column (f) as they remained subject to post-performance period tenure-based vesting requirements as of December 31, 2023.
+The Compensation Committee will not be able to determine performance until after March 22, 2024.
+For purposes of this table, we have included the awards based on 200% of the target level awarded. - (3) Outstanding shares of restricted stock (based upon the combination of tenure-based awards (column (f)) are reflected at the original share amounts awarded (other than as noted in footnotes (1) and (2) to these tables) and performance-based awards (column (h)) are reflected at the 50% percentage level for 2023 TSR shares and 2022 TSR shares, and at the 200% percentage level for 2023 EPS shares and 2022 EPS shares awarded under the Stock Plan). - For performance-based restricted stock awards, in lieu of dividends, recipients receive additional performance-based shares of restricted stock that will vest/forfeit based on CMS' performance and are included above. - (4) Calculated based upon the year-end closing price of CMS common stock of \$58.07 per share. - (5) Per SEC regulations, the shares and dollars disclosed in the above table in columns (h) and (i), are based upon the next higher performance level above target allowable under the Stock Plan.
+Please see Compensation Discussion and Analysis, The Elements of Our Executive Compensation Program, Equity Compensation, above for a description of the Stock Plan. - (6) The performance vesting period for each performance-based grant is as follows:

-2022 Stock Vested
+2023 Stock Vested

-The following table provides information concerning the vesting of stock during 2022 for each NEO.
+The following table provides information concerning the vesting of stock during 2023 for each NEO.

-2022 STOCK VESTED TABLE
+2023 STOCK VESTED TABLE

-Option Aw ards Stock Aw ards
+Option A wards Stock Aw ards

-Number of Shares Acquired on Exercise Value Realized On Exercise Number of Shares Acquired on Vesting Value Realized On Vesting (1)
+Number of Shares Acquired on Exercise Value Realized on Exercise Number of Shares Acquired on Vesting Value Realized on Vesting (1)

 Name (a) (#) (\$) (#) (b) (\$) (c)

-Garrick J. Rochow 24,940 1,614,660
+Garrick J. Rochow 20,781 1,263,262

-Rejji P. Hayes 41,065 2,658,618
+Rejji P. Hayes 28,691 1,744,106

-Brandon J. Hofmeister 11,146 721,612
+Brandon J. Hofmeister 10,948 665,526

-Shaun M. Johnson 6,018 389,616
+Shaun M. Johnson 9,123 554,582

-Brian F. Rich 19,801 1,281,951
+LeeRoy Wells Jr. 4,157 252,699